arthurbernierjr/kofuscript-starter-kit-template/README.md

-# Big Poppa Code React Starter Kit
+# KofuScript Starter Kit
-This Starter Kit is being created for New Web Developers that want to get started with react
+This Starter Kit is being created for New Web Developers that want to get started with KofuScript

 Most people use a CLI Tool like Vue-Cli or Create React App and no idea what these things are doing